LEAD: Min-Max Optimization from a Physical Perspective: Problem Setting

 \paragraph{Setting} In this work, we study the optimization problem of two-player zero-sum games,

-where $f : \mathds{R}^n \times \mathds{R}^n \rightarrow \mathds{R}$, and is assumed to be convex-concave function which is continuous and twice differentiable w.r.t.\ $X, Y\in \mathds{R}$.
-In developing our framework below, we assume $X$, $Y$ to be scalars.
-Nevertheless, as we later demonstrate both analytically (Appendix~\ref{app:general_bi_ly},~\ref{app:general_bi_ly_r}) and empirically, our theoretical analysis are found to hold for the more general case of vectorial $X$ and $Y$.
+where $f : \mathds{R}^n \times \mathds{R}^n \rightarrow \mathds{R}$, and is assumed to be a convex-concave function which is continuous and twice differentiable w.r.t.\ $X, Y\in \mathds{R}$.
+It is to be noted that though in developing our framework below, $X$, $Y$ are assumed to be scalars, it is nevertheless found to hold for the more general case of vectorial $X$ and $Y$, as we demonstrate both analytically (Appendix~\ref{app:general_bi_ly}) and empirically, our theoretical analysis is found to hold.